 Operant conditioning was developed by BF Skinner who was inspired by the work of Pavlov.
-As a behavorist, Skinner was focused on the environment when looking for change in peoples’ actions.
+As a behavorist, Skinner was focused on the environment when looking for a change in peoples’ actions.
 He stated that learning is a response to a situation.
 There are many important words to define before explaining the details of operant conditioning.
 Such as,

 - discriminative stimulus

 Discriminative stimulus sets the occasion for a response.
 An example would be a teacher giving students time to study.
 This provides the environment for the response of the students.

 Operant behavior is the response to a stimulus.
 For example, a teacher gives students time to study and their response is to work hard.
 It is the presence of the opportunity to study that leads to the students working hard.
 The student learns to work hard due to the setting they are in.

 Reinforcement increases the likelihood of a particular response.
 For example, if the teacher provides study time and the students work hard.
 The teacher may decide to give free time.
 Since the students were given free time for working hard, it increases the likelihood that they will work hard the next time they are given time to study.

 Punishment is used to lessen an undesired response.
 For example, the teacher provides study time and the students are playing and being silly.
 To discourage this the teacher may give additional work to the students.
 Since the students do not like extra work the likelihood they will misbehave in the future will go down.